 This card earns 1% cash-back on all purchases that don’t fall within the dining, entertainment, or grocery store categories.
 If you don’t hold any other cards in your wallet that offer a higher return, then this card is certainly better than nothing.

-The Chase Sapphire Preferred card earns 2x Ultimate Reward points per $1 spent on all travel and dining purchases which can be used to unlock huge value through Chase’s airline and hotel transfer partners.
+The Chase Sapphire Preferred card earns 5x Ultimate Reward points on all travel booked via the Chase Ultimate Rewards portal, 3x points on dining, online grocery purchases, and select streaming services, and 2x points on all other travel, which can be used to unlock huge value through Chase’s airline and hotel transfer partners.

 Both cards feature a $95 annual fee, but the Chase Sapphire Preferred card comes with several additional perks that frequent travelers will love.

 The Capital One SavorOne card is a great no-annual fee card for those who regularly spend on dining, entertainment, popular streaming services, and at grocery stores (excluding superstores like Walmart® and Target®).

 The Capital One SavorOne card is a phenomenal option when it comes to no-annual-fee cash-back credit cards.
 With popular bonus categories like dining, grocery stores (excluding superstores like Walmart® and Target®), entertainment, and popular streaming services, and the ability to earn 3% cash-back on these purchases, it is easy to see why those who use the card can earn some serious cash-back throughout the year.

 The card also offers the ability to take your rewards and experiences even further by offering access to Capital One Travel, Capital One Dining, and Capital One Entertainment.